AT&T doesn’t offer seniors any discounted rates or plans, but they do have a wide variety of discounts and deals that seniors can take advantage of.

 The plan offers speeds of 300 Mbps and has AT&T security built-in.
 With 300 Mbps, multiple people in the house can surf the web, watch online videos, play video games, or stream movies, all at the same time (AT&T says 10+ devices at once).
 Additionally, they provide AT&T Security, an automatic network security feature that ensures harmful viruses and websites don’t get access to your network.

-The plan costs $40/mo with a $10/mo equipment fee (although you can reduce this by $5 with autopay and paperless billing).
-This plan can also have an installation fee of up to $99 if you’ve never had a fiber connection installed.
+The plan costs $55/mo assuming you use paperless (online) billing.
+This plan can also have an installation fee of up to $99 if you’ve never had a fiber connection installed, although they typically waive the fee if asked.
+The Wi-Fi gateway is now included in the price rather than added as an extra fee.

 2. Access by AT&T (best for seniors with low or fixed incomes)